haodongyu/ISP-Dataset-Processing/README.md

 splitraw.py

 ```
 Then run the `01_rename.py` file to rename the image's name.
-All of the images will be sorted with time sequence.
+All of the images will be sorted according to time sequence.
 ### Matching images
 Second, run `02_matching.py`.
 The processed patches will be saved to a new folder: `processed`.
 ## Other details